caotic-co/caos/README.md

 [![](https://img.shields.io/github/actions/workflow/status/caotic-co/caos/python-package.yml
 )](https://github.com/caotic-co/caos/actions/workflows/python-package.yml)

-The "caos" Python library is a dependency management and task automation tool that simplifies the management of project dependencies and tasks within Python development.
-Similar to npm or pnpm in the JavaScript ecosystem, caos allows developers to:
+The **"caos"** Python library is a dependency management and task automation tool that works for **Python 3.6, 3.7, 3,8, 3.9, 3.10, 3.11, and 3.12** that requires only **pip** and **virtualenv**.
+It simplifies the management of project dependencies and tasks within Python development.
+Similar to npm or pnpm in the JavaScript ecosystem, caos allows developers to do:

 * **Dependency Tracking:** Easily track project dependencies using semantic versioning in a YAML file, eliminating the need for a traditional requirements.txt file.